marialobillo/fixer-finder/README.md

 # For Easy Booking

-For Easy Booking is a web application that allows users to book appointments with service providers.
-The application is built with React, Node.js, Express, and MongoDB.
+For Easy Booking is a platform that allows users to publish jobs and get them done by professionals.
+It is a platform that connects professionals with clients who need their services.

 ## Installation